MaterSim/PyXtal/doc/Usage.rst

     	 O @ [ 0.8809  0.5970  0.0786], WP [8h] Site [1]

-The above script will create a crystal with constrained unit cell and sites on Si/Al, but random sites on O sites.
+The above script will create a Al2SiO5 crystal with a pre-assigned unit cell and sites on 8Al+4Si+4O, and then random coordinates on the 16 remaining O atoms.

 If the generation is successful, the value ``my_crystal.valid`` will be set to ``True``; otherwise, it will be ``False``.